 With the proliferation of IIoT technologies, it’s only a matter of time before smart supply chains completely redefine how manufacturers carry out their operations.
 Automation is the first rung on the ladder, but soon entire supply chains could be “cognitive”.
 This means that they can use AI and machine learning algorithms to perform automatic analysis of datasets including inbound and outbound shipments, inventory, consumer preferences, market trends, and even weather forecasts for predicting optimal shipping conditions.
 Key areas enhanced by cognitive supply chain management will be:

-The potential benefits of ML within the sector are huge.
-However, some of the most compelling reasons to employ machine learning and AI within manufacturing are:
+The potential benefits of ML within the sector are huge, and a trusted technology partner can help you seize them to the fullest.
+Businesses looking to implement machine learning models often partner with experienced vendors to bring onboard smart development teams with data science expertise and corresponding domain knowledge.
+Some of the most compelling reasons to employ machine learning and AI within manufacturing are:

 The breadth of knowledge and understanding that ELEKS has within its walls allows us to leverage that expertise to make superior deliverables for our customers.
 When you work with ELEKS, you are working with the top 1% of the aptitude and engineering excellence of the whole country.